-Committed Positive Apathetic Negative Hostile

-nvictional stian (20%) Nominal Christian (24%) Religiously Unaffiliated (49%) Other (7%)

-Majority of evangelistic effort

-•••••••••••• •

-Source: 20 022 Cooperative Election n Study
+Source: 2022 Cooperative Election Study

-• We need to become

-to our own people in our own cities.

-• To effectively communicate the gospel to a post-Christian culture, it's important to under- stand three key realities:

-1. .
-Secular people have become suspicious of and ł are far less likely to attend a church event.

-2. Secular people today do not hold the same about morality, truth, the authority of the Bible, and the existence and nature of God that earlier generations did.

-3. Secular people are often open to .

-• There are four significant spheres of influence for the Global Youth Culture:
+To effectively communicate the gospel to a post-Christian culture, it's important to understand three key realities: Secular people have become suspicious of religious institutions and are far less likely to attend a church event.
+2. Secular people today do not hold the sameassumptions about morality, truth, the authority of the Bible, and the existence and nature of God that earlier generations did.
+3. Secular people are often open to The post-Christian shift has exploded into mainstream culture over the past few decades because of the emergence of the There are four significant spheres of influence for the Global Youth Culture: 1.
+The entertainment industry 2.
+Internet stars 3.
+Video games 4.
+Pornography There are three philosophical pillars supporting the worldview of the Global Youth Culture:

-1. The
+- - 1.
+Secularism

-2.
+- 2. Relativism

-3

-4
+- 3. Acceptance